Thavarshan/formlink/README.md

 [![Lint](https://github.com/Thavarshan/formlink/actions/workflows/lint.yml/badge.svg)](https://github.com/Thavarshan/formlink/actions/workflows/lint.yml)
 [![Total Downloads](https://img.shields.io/npm/dt/formlink.svg)](https://www.npmjs.com/package/formlink)

-Formlink simplifies form handling in Vue.js with minimal boilerplate.
-It offers powerful form submission and validation helpers that work seamlessly with Laravel backend responses.
-With Formlink, you get the core form handling features without the extra overhead, making it similar to Inertia.js form helpers but without the extra guff.
+Formlink is inspired by Inertia.js's form helpers, but without the extra baggage.
+Designed specifically for traditional Laravel and Vue.js SPA applications, it simplifies form handling by removing unnecessary boilerplate.
+With Formlink, you get powerful form submission and validation helpers that integrate seamlessly with Laravel backend responses, offering all the essential features without the overhead.
+It's easy to use and takes care of the repetitive tasks, allowing you to focus on building your application rather than writing boilerplate code.

 Key Features: